collective/collective.saml2/README.rst

    in the url of some of the urls used as part of the authentication process.
 3. You're done.

-If another service is going to the IdP you will need to consult their documentation on how it needs to be configured.
-If your IdP supports the exchange of XML metadata via url then all you will need is your Plone sites metadata url which you wrote down in Step 1.
+If your IdP isn't a Plone site you will need to consult their documentation on how it needs to be configured.

-You might find that your IdP doesn't support the metadata standard however as this is optional.
-In this case you will need to learn to read the metadata file to get the urls and settings from it that your IdP will need.

-If you don't have a direct connection between your IdP and SP you might need to copy the metadata file to another location that is accessible.
-Note however that your metadata file has an expiry date in it.
-You will need to periodicly update your metadata file to ensure the expiry date is in the future.

 Step 3.
 Setup your SP
 ---------------------